MedSkillBuilder Logo

 Practice medical prefixes, suffixes, root words, and word breakdowns so long medical terms become easier to understand.

-Built for nursing students, TEAS learners, anatomy students, allied health programs, medical assistant students, CBET learners, and early healthcare learners.
+Built for nursing students, TEAS learners, anatomy students, allied health programs, medical assistant students, CBET learners, EMT learners, and early healthcare learners.

 Why Medical Prefix and Suffix Practice Matters